 Situated in the Rocky Mountains of Southwest Montana, sits Butte, the county seat of Silver Bow County, which is now combined and known as Butte-Silver Bow, as one entity.
 The population of what was once a mining boomtown is about 36,000 and is Montana’s first industrial city.
 Butte continues to address the importance and historical aspects of its heyday in mining of gold, silver, and copper, and has preserved it’s historic district with close to 6,000 properties, one of the largest National Historic Landmark Districts in the United States.
 The town offers many outdoor activities, along with the opportunity to go to the top of the Continental Divide or 100 feet underground to experience the world of mining.
 Montana Tech, a large engineering and technical school with about 2,500 students, makes Butte a college town.
-Picture of View from west side, as seen from the Montana Tech campus, 2012, courtesy of Wikipedia and Montanabw; picture of View of the Copper King Mansion, Butte, Montana, USA. courtesy of Wikipedia and
+Photo of Uptown Butte, 2006 courtesy of Wikipedia and WikiCapa (public domain); photo of Entrance of Montana Tech. statue of Marcus Daly by Augustus Saint-Gaudens sits at the entrance courtesy of Wikipedia (public domain); photo of Berkeley Pit and Yankee Doodle tailings pond courtesy of Wikipedia and NASA (public domain).

 Where to Retire in Butte and Home Prices

 Butte is made up of several neighborhoods.
 The uptown section, named after the steep streets, is located on a hillside and reflects the wealth of the city's mining history with beautiful Victorian homes and Queen Anne style cottages that were built in the late 19th century.
 The South district is below the hillside, where the gold mines were located and was home to the working class.
-Zillow reports the median listing price in Butte was $175,000 in mid-2019, well below the national average.
+Zillow reports the median home value in Butte was $146,892 in early 2020, well below the national average.
 In 2017, HGTV produced a pilot titled Butteification in which a couple restored a Victorian home.

 Butte has beautiful views of the Rocky Mountains and a very interesting history in mining with many sites on the National Register of Historic Places.
 It also offers a lot of outdoor recreation in both summer and winter.
 The city has been recognized as an All-America City and one of the Dozen Distinctive Destinations of the National Trust for Historic Preservation.